-In this course, students are introduced to the concepts of hydrology, water law, water resources management, and planning with special focus on the Navajo Nation.
+Students are introduced to the concepts of hydrology, water law, water resources management, and planning with special focus on the Navaio Nation.

 ENV 225 Principles of Agroecology (4)

 Prerequisite: ENV 101 or BIO 182.

 This course introduces ecology in the analysis of agriculture and sustainable systems, with an emphasis on the fundamentals of agriculture: soils, plants, water, and the geographical and cultural context of farming systems.
 Topics include traditional farming, farm development and design, and sustainable farming practices.